Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Introduction

+where $D$ is of the order of $a_s$, noting the skin depths $L_\nu=(2\nu\omega_s^{-1})^{1/2}$ and $L_\eta=(2\eta_f\omega_s^{-1})^{1/2}$.
+In subsurface oceans, the magnetic skin depth can be comparable to the half-gap (figure~\ref{fig:planets}b), beyond the validity of boundary-layer models; corresponding asymptotic estimates of the Ohmic dissipation are also derived here.
+More broadly, the large-diffusivity limit studied in appendix~\ref{appA} completes the regime map and makes explicit the diffusive branches relevant to shallow subsurface oceans.

-with the skin depth $L_\nu=\sqrt{2\nu\omegas^{-1}}$ and $L_\eta=\sqrt{2\eta_f\omegas^{-1}}$.
-In subsurface oceans, the magnetic skin depth may become comparable to the gap (figure~\ref{fig:planets}b), a regime not captured by standard boundary-layer models; corresponding Ohmic-dissipation estimates will therefore also be given here.
-The rotation-to-oscillation frequency ratio $\gamma=2\varOmega_o/\omegas<1$ ranges from $0.33$-$0.5$ for Earth \citep{rosat2011review} to $\sim10^{-2}$ for Mercury (figure~\ref{fig:planets}a), so inertial waves are not excited in planetary interiors.
-A perturbative treatment of rotation is thus appropriate for Mercury but not for Earth; both perturbative and non-perturbative approaches are therefore considered here.
-The oscillation period ($T=2\pi\omega^{-1}$) is short compared with the viscous timescale, but may be comparable to the magnetic timescale in subsurface oceans, leading to magnetic skin layers penetrating deep into the fluid.
+The rotation parameter $\gamma=2\varOmega_o/\omegas<1$ ranges from $0.33$-$0.5$ for Earth \citep{rosat2011review} to $\sim10^{-2}$ for Mercury (figure~\ref{fig:planets}a), precluding inertial-wave excitation.
+Rotation may thus be treated perturbatively for Mercury but not for Earth; both perturbative and non-perturbative approaches are considered here.
+Although the oscillation period $T_s=2\pi/\omegas$ is short relative to the viscous timescale, it can match the magnetic timescale in subsurface oceans, allowing magnetic perturbations to extend well beyond the boundary layer.